-Killings of 4 Idaho students fuel online sleuths
+EXPLAINER: Killings of 4 Idaho students fuel online sleuths

 All four were friends and members of the university’s Greek system.
 Xana Kernodle, 20, was a junior studying marketing.
 She was from Post Falls, Idaho, and joined the Pi Beta Phi sorority on campus.
 She lived at the rental home with the other two women who were stabbed, and she was dating Ethan Chapin, who was visiting the night of the killings.

-Chapin, also 20, was from Conway, Skagit County, and was a triplet.
+Chapin, also 20, was from Mount Vernon, Washington and was a triplet.
 His brother and sister also attend UI, and both Chapin and his brother were members of the Sigma Chi fraternity.

-Kaylee Goncalves and Madison Mogen were both 21 and friends who grew up together in Northern Idaho.
+Kaylee Goncalves and Madison Mogen were both 21 and friends who grew up together in northern Idaho.
 Mogen worked with Kernodle at a local Greek restaurant in Moscow.
 She was also a member of Pi Beta Phi.

 Goncalves was a senior majoring in general studies, a member of the Alpha Phi sorority and was planning a trip to Europe next year.